 Almotriptan – the all-rounder

-This leads to a particularly reliable effect.
+This results in a particularly reliable effect.

 Almotriptan is very well tolerated.
 Almotriptan causes fewer side effects, such as chest tightness or heart problems, than sumatriptan.